fletchjp/StateMachine/EmbeddedTemplateLibrary/README.md

 These examples are derived from the Embedded Template Library documentation.

+These all use Serial.print and println to provide output.

 ## Example_1_Vector_simple_use

 This is the only Arduino example provided for the library.
 I have added more output.